lsy1205/113_2_CV_Final/README.md

 python train.py
 ```

-Here  we use the predicted poses in `pose_fast`, if you want to train with your own prediction, please refer to the struture in the `pose_fast` folder.
+Here, we use the predicted poses provided in the `pose_fast` folder.
+If you would like to train using your own predicted poses, please follow the same directory structure as used in `pose_fast`.

 ## Other Utility Files
 * `color_image_to_video.py`